jA-NN-e/Mods/README.md

-Just a simple collection for myself for when my stupid ass deletes the entire folders of unsaved progress with no chance to reclaim it.
+This is MoreBlocks.
+A mod made for the game Vintage Story and it adds as of currently 2 new types of gravel into the game.
+Black and white with lots more to come